Reintroduction of locally extinct mammals

 Read more about Reintroduction of locally extinct mammals

 Australia has lost more mammals in the last 200 years than any other animal group.
-To help stop this decline, the NSW Government is working with the Australian Wildlife Conservancy and the University of NSW to reintroduce mammal species thought to be extinct in NSW.
+To help stop this decline, the NSW Government is partnering with the Australian Wildlife Conservancy and the University of NSW, operating as Wild Deserts, to reintroduce these mammal species.

-This innovative project, part of the Saving our Species conservation program, will see the return of mammal species not seen in their natural habitat for over 90 years.
-The project will reintroduce more than 10 mammal species including:
+This innovative project, part of the Saving our Species program, will see the return of mammal species not seen in their natural habitat for over 100 years.
+The project will reintroduce at least 13 mammal species including:

 - Greater bilby

 - Golden bandicoot